Extension Points

 # (planned: autodoc registry system)

-4. Theme-based: Package customizations in a theme
+3. Theme-based: Package related template and asset customizations in a theme

 Extension Best Practices